D1738B05-F48E-4155-75456361E3B819C9

 American Studies Website

-Chair: Chaise LaDousa, 315-859-4109
+Chair: Julie Starr, 315-859-4109

 Anthropology website

-Kirner Johnson 245
+Kirner Johnson 244

 Anthropology website

-Students may begin an art concentration with an introductory class in any of the following areas: Animation, Ceramics, Drawing, Figure Drawing, Painting, Photography, Sculpture, or Video.
+Students may begin an art concentration with an introductory class in any of the following areas: animation, ceramics, drawing, figure drawing, painting, photography, sculpture, or video.

 Students interested in concentrating should see the chair of the department as early as possible.
 The department maintains a pre-registration policy to ensure art concentrators get a seat in their required studio courses.
-Some advanced courses are only offered once a year so require careful study abroad and/or double concentration planning.
+Some advanced courses are only offered once a year, so they require careful study abroad and/or double concentration planning.

 Introductory courses fill quickly.
 Students who are not registered for a class but are interested in art should express their interest to the professor and sign up for the wait list.

-Kennedy Center for Theatre and Studio Arts 106
+Kennedy Center for Theatre and Studio Arts 107

 Art website

-Students who have received a 4 or 5 on the Art History AP examination will receive 1 credit toward general graduation requirements upon completion of a 100-level Art History course with a minimum grade of B.
+Students who have received a 4 or 5 on the Art History AP examination will receive 1 credit towards general graduation requirements upon completion of a 100-level Art History course with a minimum grade of B.

-If students are considering Art History as a concentration, they should arrange to speak with an Art History professor or the Chair of the Department as soon as possible, especially if they plan to study off campus or abroad.
+If students are considering art history as a concentration, they should arrange to speak with an art history professor or the chair of the department as soon as possible, especially if they plan to study off campus or abroad.

 Chair: Onno Oerlemans, 315-859-4378